This site is part of the Informa Connect Division of Informa PLC

 Share this article

-There has been much talk of the ‘democratisation’ of private assets beyond institutional investors in recent years, but also, perhaps, a sense that industry expectations have been running ahead of reality.
+There has been much talk of 'democratising' private assets beyond their traditional client base of institutional investors in recent years, but also, perhaps, a sense that industry expectations have been running ahead of reality.
 With minimum investments often in the tens if not hundreds of thousands of euros (or other local currencies), adoption of such investments is still at a nascent stage for most retail investors.

 Nevertheless, general professional investor demand for several forms of private assets is looking healthy this year – and notably stronger than a year ago.
 According to the third annual wave of Research in Finance’s European Fund Selector Study (EuroFSS), based on the views of nearly 900 retail and institutional fund selectors and distributors gathered between March and May 2024, aggregate net allocation intentions towards private assets (among those currently allocating to this space) are positive in all of the eight markets covered by the study: Benelux, France, Germany, Italy, the Nordics, Spain, Switzerland and the UK.